nonprofit-intake/data_engineering/README.md

 ## Project Overview
 Serverless backend that uses a deployed LightGBM model hosted on AWS to return and update predictions for guests in our database.
 These predictions are used to help case workers better prioritize the most vulnerable guests, so that case workers can optimize the allocation of their resources and reduce the number of homeless families in Spokane.

-Description of serverless functions for guest intake system:
+Description of current directories:

 - **remove_predictions_from_exited_guests**: single function
-   - Checks if predicted_exit_destination column exists in guests table and creates it if necessary
+   - Checks if `predicted_exit_destination` column exists in guests table and creates it if necessary
-   - Updates predicted_exit_destination column to account for guests that have exited
+   - Updates `predicted_exit_destination` column to account for guests that have recently exited from the shelter
-- **add_predictions_to_non_exited_guests**: multiple functions; updates predicted_exit_destination column in guests database table using results from LightGBM classification model
+- **add_predictions_to_non_exited_guests**: multiple functions
-  1. *add_predictions_step_1_wrangle_new_data*: performs query to retrieve new guest data, wrangles data for modeling, and stores wrangled data in S3 bucket
+  1. *add_predictions_step_1_wrangle_new_data*: performs query to retrieve new guest data, wrangles data for modeling, and stores wrangled data in an S3 bucket
-  2. *add_predictions_step_2_make_predictions*: retrieves wrangled data, runs data through a pickled model, and stores predicted results in S3 bucket
+  2. *add_predictions_step_2_make_predictions*: retrieves wrangled data, produces predictions with data using a pickled model, and stores results in an S3 bucket
-  3. *add_predictions_step_3_update_database*: retrieves prediction data and uploads results to guests database table
+  3. *add_predictions_step_3_update_database*: retrieves prediction data and then updates the guest table's `predicted_exit_destination` column

 ## Tech Stack
 **Languages**: Python, SQL